 NHMRC 2018 Update

-The NHMRC has introduced a new document called “Reporting of Serious Breaches of Good Clinical Practice (GCP) or the Protocol for Trials Involving Therapeutic Goods 2018”.
+The NHMRC introduced a new document in 2018 called “Reporting of Serious Breaches of Good Clinical Practice (GCP) or the Protocol for Trials Involving Therapeutic Goods 2018”.

 The European Union (EU) Clinical Trials Regulation (536) introduced the term ‘serious breach’ to describe the sub-set of deviations that should be reported to review bodies and the Integrated Addendum to ICH E6 R1: Guidelines for Good Clinical Practice (ICH E6 R2) requires the sponsor to perform a root cause analysis for ‘noncompliance [deviations] that significantly affect or has the potential to significantly affect human subject protection or reliability of trial results.